 To be eligible, you must:

-- Own your home (renters do not qualify)
+- Own your home (renters don’t qualify)

 - Have enough tax liability to claim the credit